 Center the table directly under the chandelier.
 If not centered, the entire room will look askew.
 If the light fixture is in the wrong place, insert a swag hook into the ceiling above the table and swag the chandelier over.
 (See video below.)

-A popular trend right now is to use old-style crystal chandeliers in modern homes; or mix the rustic look with other styles for that unexpected touch.
+A popular trend right now is to use old-style crystal chandeliers in modern homes; or add a fixture in the popular farmhouse style for that unexpected touch.

 Adding a dimmer switch to your chandelier will tone down glare and lend ambience to your dining room.